Albert O. Vorse Jr.: Return to VF-3

 After Coral Sea, the loaned pilots returned to VF-3.
 However, with Lexington sunk and VF-2 attached to Saratoga, VF-3 was now effectively homeless.
 In the interim it operated out of Pearl as a training unit.
-Jimmy Thach passed command to Butch O'Hare on 24 June 1942, making him CO, and O'Hare subsequently appointed Vorse as his Executive Officer (XO).
+Jimmy Thach passed command to Butch O'Hare on 24 June 1942, making him CO, and O'Hare subsequently appointed Vorse as his executive officer (XO).
 However, the Navy was in the midst of a major reshuffling of fighter squadrons, including a move from twenty-seven to thirty-six plane squadrons as a standard complement.
 In the post-Midway milieu, fighter-starved air groups were actively recruiting from squadrons like O'Hare's VF-3.
 Wanting to get back out to sea, Vorse took Capt.
 James M. Shoemaker up on an offer to join VF-6.

 VF-6

 Vorse was transferred on 6 July 1942, and the VF-6 "Shooting Stars" departed nine days later with USS Enterprise, as part of Task Force 16, under the command of Admiral Thomas C. Kinkaid.

 Enterprise steamed along with Saratoga and Wasp as part of Task Force 61, under Vice Admiral Frank Jack Fletcher.
 It would support the U.S. Navy's first true counter-offensive and amphibious assault in the Pacific Ocean Theater, inaugurating the fighting at Guadalcanal on 7 August 1942.
 TF 61 arrived at Guadalcanal undetected and ahead of Japanese expectations.
 As a result, Japanese materiel such as planes for the newly constructed runways had yet to arrive, and Japanese defenses were neither manned nor even fully operational.
 When Saratoga and Enterprise's air groups began their runs on Red Beach in the pre-dawn hours they were virtually unopposed.
-The Japanese air response was came from the 5th Air Attack Force, which scrapped plans to attack the Allied airfield at Rabi and instead launched straightaway for Guadalcanal.
+The Japanese air response came from the 5th Air Attack Force, which scrapped plans to attack the Allied airfield at Rabi and instead launched straightaway for Guadalcanal.
 This included Japanese aces like Hiroyoshi Nishizawa and Saburō Sakai of the Tainan Air Group.

 As leader of division Red 5 of VF-6, Vorse regularly flew CAP, including a number of memorable sorties during the month of August.
 On the very first day of combat, 7 August, he would launch three times: initially to run SCAP (air patrol for the transport screen) at 0642 hours, then CAP at 1015, and finally an attack flight sent up at around 1320, in which he encountered an enemy bomber formation.
 Vorse's section was headed for Tulagi at the time and was so surprised to see the three-plane section of Val dive bombers from 5th Air Attack Force's 2nd Air Group that they almost flew past them.
 Only Vorse acted quickly enough to chase the Vals into their diving run, downing the trailing plane before it could release its payload.